 All Rams come standard with big four-wheel disc brakes that are smooth and easy to modulate.

-As mentioned, a choice of engines is available for the Ram.
 The 5.7-liter Hemi V8 is the most popular engine choice.
 Fire up the Hemi, let it idle, and it burbles like a good old American V8, though there's nothing old or outdated about this engine.
 Although technically a traditional pushrod design with its camshaft in the block, the Hemi's head geometry is more like that of a multiple-overhead-cam engine and features twin spark plugs, direct ignition, and electronic throttle control.
 It's a thoroughly modern engine.
-The Hemi features Chrysler's Multi-Displacement System (MDS), which can deactivate four of the eight cylinders when cruising for as much as a 20 percent gain in fuel economy.
+The Hemi features Chrysler's Multi-Displacement System, which can deactivate four of the eight cylinders when cruising for as much as a 20 percent gain in fuel economy.
 The switch from eight cylinders to four is usually undetectable to the driver, but since the Ram is heavier and less aerodynamic than Hemi sedans and wagons, don't expect the same percentage increase in economy.

 The 3.7-liter overhead-cam V6 is smooth and works well with the manual six-speed gearbox.
 If you don't tow more than the occasional tent or personal watercraft, or live in the mountains where long grades and high altitudes conspire against you, then it may offer enough power in a light-duty truck.
-It's not a good choice for pulling trailers or hauling heavy loads.
-The V6 develops 215 horsepower and 235 pound-feet of torque, and is rated 16/21 mpg with manual transmission, 15/21 with automatic.
+The V6 develops 215 horsepower and 235 pound-feet of torque, and is rated 16/21 mpg with manual transmission, 15/21 mpg with automatic.

 The Dodge Ram offers big power and big capabilities.
 It's responsive and comfortable as an everyday driver and it's ready to do some serious work when called upon.
 Ram's distinctive styling makes it stand out in a rapidly improving field.
 Ram Quad Cab models offer a brilliant combination of comfort and utility.
 Even Regular Cabs are generously roomy and are thoughtfully set up to accommodate gear behind the seat.
-The responsive 4.7-liter V8 delivers good acceleration and is paired well with the smooth, responsive five-speed automatic.
-The 5.7-liter Hemi delivers strong acceleration performance and is an excellent choice for towing.
+The new 4.7-liter V8 delivers good acceleration and is paired well with the smooth, responsive five-speed automatic.
+The 5.7-liter Hemi delivers stronger acceleration performance and is an excellent choice for the heaviest trailers.

-NewCarTestDrive.com editor Mitch McCullough reported from Los Angeles, with Sam Moses in San Antonio, and John Katz in Pennsylvania, and G.R.
+NewCarTestDrive.com editor Mitch McCullough reported from Los Angeles, with Sam Moses in San Antonio, John Katz in Pennsylvania, and G.R.
 Whale in Los Angeles.